 A lot of gardeners are afraid to plant bamboo on account of its notorious reputation.
 And rightly so.
 Many species of bamboo, particularly the running varieties, can really take over your yard.
 And once established, it won’t be long before those aggressive rhizome roots crawl under the fence and invade your neighbors’ gardens, too.

-One solution is to look for clumping bamboos, like Alphonse Karr, a beautifully striped bamboo, or Oldham’s bamboo, which is a giant timber variety with a clumping growth habit.
+One solution is to look for a clumping bamboo, like Alphonse Karr, a beautifully striped bamboo, or Oldham’s bamboo, which is a giant timber variety with a clumping growth habit.
 But if you really want to keep it compact, you might want to plant a species of dwarf bamboo.

-Keep in mind, however, that most dwarf bamboos are actually runners, with pretty expansive rhizomes.
+Keep in mind that most dwarf bamboos are actually runners, with pretty expansive rhizomes.
 They might not get very tall, but they will tend to spread out.
 The good news is that even though the roots are aggressive, they’re still relatively small in size, so they aren’t too hard to dig up.
-Still, I’d strongly recommend some kind of root barrier or containment trench.
+On the other hand, these slender rhizomes are unusually capable of slipping into tight crevices, creating a nuisance and sometimes doing damage to patio structures and underground irrigation lines.
+Therefore, I strongly recommend some kind of rhizome barrier or containment trench.

 Dwarf bamboo in the shade